 International schools in Switzerland

-Most large cities have day schools or boarding schools, but options in rural areas may be limited.
-Competition for places is fierce, and the most prestigious schools have long waiting lists.
-Expats should apply early and consider alternatives.
+Most large cities have international schools, but options in rural areas are limited.
+Admission can be competitive, and top schools often have long waiting lists.
+It’s best to apply early and explore multiple options.

 Special-needs education in Switzerland